SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 <a name="firmware"></a>
 ### Firmware

-See [Managing device firmware](#firmware-repo) for more information on how to manage and update the firmware on a device.
+See [Managing firmware on a device](#managing-firmware) for more information on how to manage and update the firmware on a device.

 <a name="identity"></a>
 ### Identity